The Hiring Line:

 - Julie’s client V. is leaving a large online retailer for a startup SaaS software company.
 He made a connection with a colleague of his that works there.
 They provide SaaS for the Health and Wellness industry and were recently upgraded to Unicorn with a $1billion valuation.
 He’s their new Director of SaaS Onboarding.
 He relayed that he will receive better cash pay and vesting structure than his prior employer offered.
 It will include a 20% bonus and $250K stock options, vesting 25% each year.
 It’s that Unpublished Market again!

 - Julie’s client L. has been wanting to move out of sales into a role where she can have a bigger impact.
-She has been offered a Director of Development role with a dental support organization, which is owned by a PE firm.
-She will also have an equity stake in the business, which was important for her.
+She received an offer for a Director of Development role with a dental support organization, which is owned by a PE firm.
+L. will also have an equity stake in the business, which was important for her.
 She is still negotiating, with Julie’s expert help, but expects to accept the offer shortly.

 - Julie’s client J. also landed as the new VP of Administration at a non-profit legal aid and civil rights organization.
 Rack ‘em and stack ‘em, Julie!

-“I received word late yesterday afternoon that [connects well-established agricultural organizations] has identified me as their preferred candidate for the new position they’re creating and want to make me an offer.
+“I received word late yesterday afternoon that [an company that connects well-established agricultural organizations] has identified me as their preferred candidate for the new position they’re creating and want to make me an offer.
 Their HR lead is working with my recruiter to finalize reference checks and to craft the offer!”

 Great news, Jerry!

 S. kept Greg and Waffles in the loop: